 Once you’re diagnosed with elevated cholesterol you need to take a course of action to reduce it.
 Before you can do this, however, you need to set a goal for reducing your cholesterol to an adequate level.
 This level varies and is highly influenced by the presence of other risk factors like obesity and diabetes.

 Get Tested Regularly

 You need to know how far along you are in your attempt to reduce your cholesterol levels so you will need to take regular blood tests, especially as you approach your goal.
-You could do this via your GP or you could seek out Health Testing Centers nearby which can lead to significant amounts saved.

 To combat cholesterol you need to combat its correlated factors.
 One of them is obesity, which can in turn cause the other, diabetes.
 To counteract this you should always start a specialized diet to combat cholesterol at the same time that you start exercising as well.
 As you lose weight you will start to feel better and likely your cholesterol levels will go down.
 Do not start a training regimen without permission from your physician, as in some people exercising can be dangerous.

 NO more eggs, whole milk, ice cream, high fat meat, processed meats and salami or palm oil.
 All these foodstuffs contain very large quantities of saturated fat and can hurt your cardiovascular system.